unique1o1/uniqx/README.md

 uniqx server --domain "example.com"
 ```

 That's all it takes!
-After the server starts running at a given address, you can then update the `uniq` command with option `--remote-host <ADDRESS>` to forward a local port to this remote server.
+After the server starts running at a given address, you can then update the `uniqx` command with option `--remote-host <ADDRESS>` to forward a local port to this remote server.

 The full options for the `bore server` command are shown below.